Laeta Kalogridis

-Laeta Kalogridis (/ˈliːtə ˌkæləˈɡriːdɪs/ LEE-tə-_-KAL-ə-GREE-diss) is an American screenwriter and television and film producer of Greek descent.
+Laeta Kalogridis (/ˈliːtə ˌkæləˈɡriːdɪs/ LEE-tə-_-KAL-ə-GREE-diss) is an American screenwriter and television and film producer.
 She has written scripts for Alexander (2004), Night Watch (2004), Pathfinder (2007) and Shutter Island (2010).
 She also served as an executive producer for the television series Birds of Prey and Bionic Woman, and she co-wrote the screenplay for Terminator Genisys (2015) and Alita: Battle Angel (2019).
 She is the creator and executive producer of the Netflix series Altered Carbon (2018).

 She is also the founder of the pro-union website Hollywood United and was involved as a peacemaker in the 2007–2008 Writers Guild of America strike.
+Kalogridis, formerly a member of Writers Guild of America West, left and maintained financial core status in 2022.